johopki/lxc-flexget-transmission/README.md

 ##Flexget and Transmission on Ubuntu 16.04 Container in LXC
+---
 This tutorial is a work in progress.
 I will remove this line when it is completed.

 I decided to create this tutorial because I was having trouble building [Flexget](www.flexget.com) for [Antergos](www.antergos.com) which is my deskop OS of choice.
+It was also a good excuse to learn LXC containers which I wanted to do for a while.

 Be kind.
 This is my first Github project and tutorial and don't harass me for using nano.
 Its been good for me for almost ten years now.
+---
 For these purposes, I will be logging in to my host as root.

 All commands entered on host system will have a `#` before the commands.
 All commands issued on the contianer will start with `root@container`.

+---
 ### Install LXC
 Using pacman, install the lxc package
 `# pacman -S lxc debootstrap`